Welcome to today's edition of the Rush 24-7 podcast.

 President Obama entered the pantheon of Nobel Peace Prize winners with humble words, acknowledging his own few accomplishments while delivering a robust defense of war and promising to use the prestigious prize to reach out for the world that ought to be.

-And he said one of his lines in the speech was no matter how justified, war promises human tragedy.
+And he said one of his lines in the speech was, no matter how justified, war promises human tragedy.

 No matter how justified.

-That kind of guy, the new Castrabi.
+That kind of guy, the new Castrabi, this sounds brilliant.

-Uh, this sounds brilliant, no matter how justified, war promises human tragedy.
+No matter how justified, war promises human tragedy.

-But you know, just wars, morally correct just wars end human tragedy.
+But, you know, just wars, morally correct, just wars, end human tragedy.

 For reference, check American history.